AronSoto/Calculations_Motion/README.md

 ## How to Use:
 It was developed in NetBeans, utilizing dynamic libraries for its construction as well as local data input.

-## Contributing:
+### Contributions
-The contribution lies in this application's ability to assist students with dynamic calculations related to time, velocity, and distance, enabling them to solve these problems more quickly.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## About Me
+### About Me
 You can find more of my projects on GitHub.

-Thank you for checking out my project!
+I'm Aron and thank you for checking out my project!